Beggar by the Gate

 Pondering a Question

-What are the times of refreshing?
+What are the Times of Refreshing?

 Getting Practical

-Continuing, Peter said that God would send Jesus Christ, He was speaking of Christ's second coming.
-He said, moreover, that Christ's descent from heaven will usher in times of restitution.
+Continuing, Peter said that God would send Jesus Christ.
+He was speaking of Christ's second coming, the watershed event that will divide the sadness of history past from the glory of history future.

 Pondering a Question

-1) Jewish occupancy of Palestine.
+1. Jewish occupancy of Palestine.
 Christ will gather all the Jews around the world to their homeland, Palestine.
 "And it shall come to pass in that day, that the Lord shall set his hand again the second time to recover the remnant of his people, which shall be left, from Assyria, and from Egypt, and from Pathros, and from Cush, and from Elam, and from Shinar, and from Hamath, and from the islands of the sea.
 And he shall set up an ensign for the nations, and shall assemble the outcasts of Israel, and gather together the dispersed of Judah from the four corners of the earth" (Isa.
 11:11-12; see also Ezek.
 39:25-28).

-3) The preeminence of the Jews.
+3. The preeminence of the Jews.
 The Jews are now removed from God's favor and blessing because they are living in unbelief.
 But when they see Christ at His return, they will grieve that they spurned Him at His first coming, and they will gladly embrace Him as their king.
 He will then restore them to a special place in the world.
 As God's chosen people, they will be chief among the nations (Isa.
 60:9-12; Ezek.
 37:28).

 Millennial Reign